 2. Resource Allocation

-- Equipment Distribution: Distribute equipment to personnel in a timely and efficient manner.
-Ensure that personnel are trained on how to use the equipment properly and that they have access to maintenance and repair services.
+- Equipment Distribution: Distribute equipment to personnel in a timely and efficient manner. confirm that personnel are trained on how to use the equipment properly and that they have access to maintenance and repair services.

 - Prioritization: In situations where resources are limited, the Operations Section Chief must prioritize the allocation of resources to the most critical tasks.
 This involves making difficult decisions about which tasks are most important and which resources are most likely to contribute to the overall success of the incident response.